-PGPX is unique among Indian one year MBAs: It is a dual degree program that is a full partnership between IIMU and the prestigious Krannert School of Management at Purdue University in the United States, one of the world leaders in the SCM domain.
+PGPX is unique among Indian one year MBAs: It is a full partnership between IIMU and the prestigious Krannert School of Management at Purdue University in the United States, one of the world leaders in the SCM domain.
 PGPX is not an executive or part-time MBA.
 It is a full-time residential program and admission is through the GMAT.
 Although it is referred to as a one year MBA it in fact extends over 15 months – students start the program in January of the first year and graduate in March of the following year.

 While the PGPX provides a thorough grounding in management fundamentals, it is the only one year MBA that offers an intensive specialization in Global Supply Chain Management.